krtb/my_rails-_blog/README.md

 # My Rails Blog
-> A blog to explore new rails features & testing of framework
+> A blog to explore new rails features along with unit, functional, and integration testing
 > [Link to Live Site]()

 # Tech Stack